iPlug2/iPlug2/Examples/IPlugSwiftUI/README.md

 # IPlugSwiftUI

-A basic volume control effect plug-in with IGraphics GUI
+A basic macOS and iOS only plug-in using [SwiftUI](https://developer.apple.com/xcode/swiftui/) in order to implement the GUI